cralbers/transposon-annotations-mapping/docs/transposon_info/index.md

 # General TE info

-Just a list of some random TE resources and info that I found and don't want to lose track of.
+Just a list of some random TE resources and info that I found and don't want to lose track of and that could maybe be helpful for some other people :)

 ## TE info sheet